 The Heritage Centre is the ideal place to visit and find out about Bude and the surrounding area before setting out to explore the town, canal, wharf and beaches.
 It is divided into themed areas which represent key elements of our cultural heritage history.
-There is also a special exhibition area dedicated to Sir Goldsworthy Gurney who built The Castle in 1830.
+There are dedicated rooms with special exhibitions around the centre, with one room showcasing the life and achievements of Sir Goldsworthy Gurney who built The Castle in 1830.

 Located across the ground and first floor of The Castle, The Heritage Centre is fully accessible to wheelchair and mobility buggy users, who can gain access to the first floor via the fully accessible lift.
 However, if visiting independently assistance with our doors may be required.